microsoft/vscode-docs/docs/containers/app-service.md

     ![Deployment complete output](images/app-service/output-appservice-deployment.png)

-5. To browse the deployed website, you can use Ctrl+Click to open the URL in the Output panel.
+5. To browse the deployed website, you can use `kbstyle(Ctrl+click)` to open the URL in the Output panel.
 The new App Service also appears in the Azure view in Visual Studio Code under the App Service section, where you can right-click the website and select Browse Website.

     ![Web Application](images/app-service/webapp-homepage.png)